paulktngmail/react-admin/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the implementation of the DPNET-10 Admin Dashboard, which provides comprehensive tools for managing the DPNET-10 token on the Solana blockchain, including token management, whitelist management, and testing tools.
+This document summarizes the implementation of the DPNET-10 Admin Dashboard, which provides comprehensive tools for managing the DPNET-10 token on the Solana blockchain, including presale overview, presale management, whitelist management, and testing tools.

 ## Implemented Features